Biplane fighter aces

 Tenente Renato Baroni

-In November 1941, Sottotenente Renato Baroni served in the 393a Squadriglia, 160o Gruppo CT.
+In November 1941, Sottotenente Baroni served in the 393a Squadriglia, 160o Gruppo CT.
 This unit was at the time equipped with Fiat CR.42s.

-On 5 November 1941, three CR.42s of the 160o Gruppo piloted by Tenente Giuliano Fissore (393a Squadriglia), Sottotenente Carlo Piccone (394a Squadriglia), and Sottotenente Baroni (393a Squadriglia), together with a G.50 from the 360a Squadriglia piloted by Sottotenente Calzoni were on a defence patrol above K2 (Benghazi).
+On 5 November 1941, three CR.42s of the 160o Gruppo piloted by Tenente Giuliano Fissore (393a Squadriglia), Sottotenente Carlo Piccone (394a Squadriglia) and Sottotenente Baroni (393a Squadriglia), together with a G.50 from the 360a Squadriglia piloted by Sottotenente Calzoni were on a defence patrol above K2 (Benghazi).
 At 14:10, they were warned via radio of the presence of an enemy formation.
 At the same time Maresciallo Giuseppe Desideri (375a Squadriglia), who was also at the controls of a G.50 of the 360a Squadriglia, scrambled.
 There were six enemy bombers identified as Blenheims, which having attacked K2 from an altitude of 4,500 m then went on to K1.
-Therefore they continued over Benina, Regima and the El Abiar area before changing route to go south-southeast.
+Therefore, they continued over Benina, Regima and the El Abiar area before changing route to go south-southeast.

 The CR.42s fired 710 rounds from 7.7 mm machine guns and 1440 from 12.7 mm ones.

 Baroni made a frontal attack on the first patrol, and then all four fighters attacked from stern all the formation and in particular the 2nd flight.
 After a series of attacks carried out one after the other by the four fighters, two bombers were claimed shot down in flames.
 They crashed into the ground south-east of El Abiar - Regina (confirmed by the DICAT - anti aircraft defences).
 Calzoni had to make an emergency landing near El Abiar because of the total loss of oil.
-The aircraft was damaged and the pilot injured.
+The aircraft was damaged, and the pilot injured.

 In his turn, Desideri managed to reach the enemy aircraft after a chase of 45 minutes, which was favoured by moving nearer to the enemy formation and the reduction of altitude.
 He shot down a third plane, presumably the one already damaged in the previous action (400 rounds fired).
 This aircraft was shot down east of Antelat.
 All five pilots were credited with the victories.

 It seems that American bombers were mistaken for Blenheims, in fact they were six Maryland IIs of 21 SAAF Squadron, which had taken off at 11:40 (from LG 75 near the front for refuelling) to attack the depots at Berka airport.
 They had to lower altitude to 15,000 feet to carry out the bombing because of clouds.
-Notwithstanding the heavy flak and the presence of enemy fighters the approach was perfect and all the bombs fell on the target.
+Notwithstanding the heavy flak and the presence of enemy fighters the approach was perfect, and all the bombs fell on the target.
 Photos confirm the good results.

 Immediately on leaving the target, reportedly two CR.42s attacked the formation.
 These two fighters flying wide of the formation had been in attendance since the Marylands first crossed the sea, A running fight ensued, for about 15 miles, the enemy being reinforced by another CR.42 and three Bf 109s (in fact G.50s).